dutchcelt/dater/README.md

 `$("input").dater({zIndex:"42"});`

 **Note**: This script (Dater) relies on date.js and therefore allows you to enter language based dates.
-Type in words like 'today' or 'tomorrow' or expressions like 'next week' and 'Dater' will use date.js to convert it to its numeric equivalent.
+Type in words like 'today' or 'tomorrow' or expressions like 'next week' and Dater.js will use date.js to convert it to its numeric equivalent.